Azure-Samples/cognitive-services-speech-sdk/quickstart/java/android/keyword-recognizer/README.md

 ## Note on Android permission handling

-Please note that the Speech SDK requires two permissions, i.e., the INTERNET as well as the RECORD_AUDIO permission.
+Please note that this Speech SDK sample requires the RECORD_AUDIO permissions.
 As for Android API levels up to 22, requesting the permissions is handled at installation time but from API level 23 users are able to grant/revoke permissions at any time.

 Note that this quickstart targets minSdkVersion 23.